gmc-code/PC-Latex1/docs/latex_maths/backtracking_1step/backtracking_1step_worksheet_python.rst

 | The Python code that creates a 1 step worksheet, with 10 backtracking diagrams on one page, is below.
 | :download:`backtracking_1step_worksheet_maker.py<makers/backtracking_1step_worksheet_maker.py>`

+| The python file, **backtracking_1step_worksheet_maker.py**, when run, will ask for these inputs:

+- Choose the arithmetic process: ``"Enter 1, 2, 3, 4 or 5 for +, -, X, /, random"``.
+- Choose the file name base: ``"Enter the base filename to be added to the prefix bt1Bk_:"``.
+The filename will have "_q" added for the question booklet and "_ans" for the answer booklet.

 .. literalinclude:: makers/backtracking_1step_worksheet_maker.py
    :linenos: